adnichols/sysadvent/communicate-the-things.markdown

 others, I will typically disable the script with an exit along with a message to let the user know:

-    #!/bin/bash
+    start() {
             # SCRIPT DISABLED - anichols 11/11/11
             # See http://wiki/why-I-disabled-httpd-on-this-host for more info
             echo "This script is disabled, see http://wiki/why-I-disabled-httpd-on-this-host for more detail" exit

 So when someone tries to use it they see this: